aws/aws-toolkit-azure-devops/AWS-Extension/Docs/getting-started.rst

 Create an AWS Connection
 ========================

-To deploy to AWS, an AWS subscription has to be linked to Team Foundation Server or to Visual Studio Team Services using the Services tab in the Account Administration section.
+To use tasks in the extension an AWS subscription has to be linked to Team Foundation Server or to Visual Studio Team Services using the Services tab in the Account Administration section.
 Add the AWS subscription to use in the Build or Release Management definition by opening the Account Administration screen (gear icon on the top-right of the screen) and then click on the Services Tab.
 Click on :guilabel:`+ New Service Endpoint`.